 Yes, the good old spud.
 Potatoes are the most consumed vegetable in America by far.
 They have been a top contender among tomatoes, broccoli, and carrots for years.

 In 2019 worldwide potato consumption reached an all-time high of 370 million metric tons, and Asia, Ukraine, and Russia are responsible for consuming almost half of the world’s potato supply.
 Just about 311,000 acres of Idaho potatoes (which is about 6500000 tons or 13 billion pounds) are harvested each year.
-You can fill 500 football stadiums 10 feet high whit that amount of spuds [1], [2]!
+You can fill 500 football stadiums 10 feet high with that amount of spuds [1], [2]!

 An average American eats about 121 pounds (55 kg) of potatoes every year, which roughly equals 550 potatoes per person per year or 45 potatoes a month.